 Our top-rated app is eToro, primarily a CFD broker offering stock trading as well as cryptocurrency trading, commodities, and forex.
-Being the world leader in social trading, eToro is great for beginners and is even making its way into commission-free trading.
+Being the world leader in social trading, eToro is great for copy trading and is even making its way into commission-free trading.
 While the UK-based exchange has been around for quite a while now, the change from commission-based trading to non is only recent.
-While the group is doing so in the footsteps of other exchanges, eToro is actually doing it better.
+While the group is doing so in the footsteps of other platforms, eToro is actually doing it better.

 For example, other stock trading apps say they’re removing commissions but then increase their spread to make even more money. eToro is removing the fee completely while keeping their spreads the same.
 The goal is to “get Britain investing,” says UK Managing Director Iqbal V. Gandham.